Gutsense Header

-My journey into longevity and performance nutrition research started with a disaster.
-Shortly before turning 42 in 1996, my life started to unravel from complications of undiagnosed late-stage type 2 diabetes.
+My journey into forensic nutrition, gastrointestinal disorders, and longevity research started with a disaster.
+Shortly before turning 42 in 1996, my life and career started to unravel from complications of undiagnosed late-stage type 2 diabetes.

 By all accounts, someone in that shape should have been dead a long time ago.
 But that is not what happened.
 Instead of going to the doctors for conventional treatment with drugs and insulin, I hit medical textbooks, and here is what happened next: